 Hery lived at the very beginning of the Eighteenth Dynasty, under King Ahmose, and probably died under his successor, King Amenhotep I. He could have been related to the royal family through his mother, Ahmes, who is referred to in the monument of her son as “adornment(?) of the king.”
 Hery’s administrative title mentioned in his tomb-chapel is “overseer of the granaries of the king’s mother and royal wife Ahhotep.”
 It must have been a relevant position since Queen Ahhotep ruled de facto as king for about twenty years.
 The inner walls of his funerary monument were entirely decorated in high quality relief, being one of the very few decorated tomb-chapels that is preserved of this time period, c.
 1510 BCE.

 Djehuty lived about fifty years later, c.
 1460 BC.
 In the peak of his administrative career as scribe, he acted as “overseer of the Treasury” and “overseer of the works” carried out by the craftsmen and metal workers for Queen Hatshepsut, who also ruled as king for about the same lapse of time as Ahhotep.
-Djehuty was also “overseer of the cattle of Amun,” an office that associates him with the temple of Amun in Karnak, which is located right in front at the other side of the river Nile.
+Djehuty was also “overseer of the cattle of Amun,” an office that associates him with the temple of Amun in Karnak, which is located just opposite Dra Abu el-Naga, at the other side of the river Nile.
 The walls of his tomb-chapel were decorated in relief, even the façade and part of the left sidewall of the open courtyard.
 His burial chamber is also entirely written with passages from the Book of Going out by Day.

 «SECTOR 10», SOUTHWEST OF DJEHUTY’S OPEN COURTYARD (TT 11)